Waterfalls are beautiful and unique. Some of them are even more photogenic with the perfect sunlight or need a heavy rainfall to unfold its beauty.

-Best months are during the dry season from December until April.
-This is also the peak season.
-May is also possible: Less tourists on the island but also very hot and humid, which makes hiking more strenuous.
-Rainy season is from June to November with the possibilities of hurricanes and flash floods.
-This hike could be too dangerous during some days in the wet season.
-Driest month is March and wettest is August.
+The best months are during the dry season from December until April.
+That's also the peak season.
+May is also possible: Fewer tourists on the island but also very hot with high humidity.
+This makes the hike and climb even more challenging.
+The rainy season starts roughly in June until November with the possibilities of hurricanes and flash floods.
+This hike may be too dangerous during the wet season.
+The driest month is March and the wettest is August.

 The Gorge is accessible year-round and can be visited any time.
 However, the real hike - starting at the big rock and logjam (see review below) - can only be done when the water is low enough and not as freezing as in winter or early spring.
 This is a unique hike where the river is the trail!